Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/01/my-detailed-experience-with-woocommerce-and-wordpress/index.md

 ### Lesson 1

 **Lesson 1: Prices are "from"**.
 This is most egregious on Printify, but applies to other platforms too.
 When showing an item, it shows the lowest cost and shipping fee it _could possibly have_.
-In practice, however, you are always higher than this.
+In practice, however, your price always ends up higher than this.
 For example, a T-shirt only had such a low retail price if you _only added something to the front_.
 When I added some nice design at the back too, and a neck label, the retail price suddenly **doubled**.

 This isn't terrible per se---it's quite understandable that printing more/doing more steps cost more.
 But this becomes horrible when it is _not mentioned anywhere_.
-I've read a _lot_ of articles and documentation from Printify when I wrote my own webshop, because I needed to connect to their API of course.
+I've read a _lot_ of articles and documentation from Printify when I wrote my own webshop, because I needed to connect to their API.
 And in all that time I read _nothing_ about prices working this way.
 If I didn't have a "scientist's mind-set" of trying all different T-shirt configurations and checking prices, I would have no clue.
 (As in, I edited the same T-shirt to have front+back, only front, only back, etcetera.)
 The exact "cost" of every step or change is also not listed anywhere.

 Since I learned that, I got into the habit of very closely watching that original advertised price and seeing if it went up sneakily.
 I also become more parsimonous, I guess, with my designs.
 A T-shirt with front+back+label is just _way too expensive to sell_.

-The same is true for shipping fees of course.
+The same is true for shipping fees.
 Printify just always shows the "absolute lowest", even though it knows my location and it's _not there_.
 Gelato, on the other hand, always gives the shipping fee for the Netherlands specifically, which is much more helpful and more fair.
-At first, I thought Gelato was a lot more expensive than the others, but once I realized these things, it turned out cheaper on several products.
+At first, I thought Gelato was a lot more expensive than the others, but once I realized these things, it turned out to be the cheapest option on many products.

 ### Lesson 2

-**Lesson 2: One design, many variants.** Let's say positive and mention a _good_ thing now.
+**Lesson 2: One design, many variants.** Let's stay positive and mention a _good_ thing now.
 All the platforms I tried (Printify, Printful, Gelato) allow you to upload a single design and then apply it to all the different variants automatically.
 For example, I only need to upload a single image and it can be used on T-shirts of all sizes and all colors I selected.
 (Obviously, one and the same design _can't_ look great on _all_ colors.)

 Similarly, when designing a phone case, you can just pick all the phones it should support and it will auto-scale to match.
 This is obviously a big deal, because there are hundreds of different phone dimensions out there, and you surely don't want to have to create each one manually.